aleshaleksey/fansys23/base-rules.md

 - In place of a melee attack, a combatant may execute a martial manoeuvre.

 #### Basic Martial Manoeuvres.
 Any adventurer may attempt a martial manoeuvre.
 If an untrained combatant attempts this however, they risk attacks of opportunity and other penalties.
 Many monsters can carry out these manoeuvres without penalties or meeting the prerequisites.
 Special abilities and weapons/tools can reduce or remove penalties for manoeuvres or increase their effectiveness.
+Most manoeuvres are made as an attack within the attack action.
 - **Grapple**:
   - Effect: Reduce a foe's movement to 0.
   - Requires attack roll.